magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/05_overlays.md

   dynamic value = param.value;
 }
 ```

+The `previewData` returned is not available if the parent map tile is disposed.
+Please get the preview data before further interactions with a the map.

 In order to obtain preview data in a more structured way, you can use the `getPreviewParametersAs` getter, which allows you to retrieve the data as a specific class based on the overlay type.
 Below is an example of how to use it for different overlay types:
 ```dart